MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - New Build Performance Characteristics:   Even if the trend isn’t shown, keep in mind that as a new build rolls out and usage increases the performance pattern often changes.
 In many cases the performance metrics in new builds will start higher and will come down as their usage increases.

-Investigation workflow for unexpected shifts in Office performance
+Investigation workflow for unexpected shifts in Office performance:

-1. Verify usage:  When the shift occurred: If usage is significantly different than the metrics can shift as well.
-This can be done by hovering over a trend lines in the graphs.

-2. Look for device environment changes: Updated Office build, Add-ins, Anti-Virus, updated policies, updated registry keys, OS updates, VM config updates, or hardware changes.
+1. **Verify Usage**: When shifts in a metric occur, be sure to check the event volumes, which can be done by hovering over a trend line in the graph.
+Performance metrics can shift significantly depending on the audience of a build and the event volume – a good first step here is to ensure the signals have similar usage.
+2. **Device changes**: Device changes can often cause temporary or permanent changes in the performance of Office.
+Therefore, the next step is to investigate if there have been changes to add-ins, anti-virus software, updated policies, updated registry keys, OS updates, VM configuration updates, updated Office build, or hardware changes.
+Verify if those updates happened at the same time as the shifts in metrics.

-3. Confirm findings or continue analysis using the following steps
+3. **Confirm findings or continue analysis** using the following steps:

-    a.
-Using a device that is exhibiting slower performance:
+    1. Using a device that is exhibiting slower performance:

-        i.
-If the shift correlates with a change in the device environment then test the scenario on the device with and without the change to confirm that is the source of the performance shift.
+        1. If the shift correlates with a change in the device environment then test the scenario on the device with and without the change to confirm that is the source of the performance shift.
+        For instance, if a new anti-virus software was rolled out get a device with the anti-virus software and measure the performance of the scenario several times.
+Then remove the anti-virus software and measure the performance several times.
+Compare the results to verify that the removal of the anti-virus software resolves the shift in performance.

-        ii.
-If no correlating factor was found at the broad level then measure the current performance on the device and begin removing common factors testing performance after each change to identify the source.
+        2. If no correlating factor was found at the broad level then measure the current performance on the device and begin removing common factors testing performance after each change to identify the source.

-        iii.
         For instance, remove add-ins one by one and see if performance improves when they are removed.
 If it isn’t add-in related then remove anti-virus and continue testing performance at each step to find the source.

-    b.
-Test on other devices to build confidence that is the source of the issue.
+    2. Test on other devices to build confidence that is the source of the issue.

 4. Take appropriate action to fix or mitigate the performance issue and monitor performance trends as the change is rolled out